 - 6.1 Assets Section Manager has overall responsibility for this policy. - 6.2 Engineering Services Manager and Principal Flooding & Drainage Engineer is responsible for the implementation of the engineering aspects of this policy, including management of the Floodplain Risk Management process. - 6.3 Strategy and Environment Section Manager is responsible for the implementation of the strategic planning aspects of this policy, including consideration of floodplain risk as early as possible in the planning process and the provision of the most up-to-date flood information through the issuing of Section 10.7 149 certificates. - 6.4 Development Assessment and Compliance Section Manager is responsible for the implementation of the development assessment aspects of this policy, including a merit-based consideration of the floodplain risk categories for an individual site, focussed on reducing risk-to-life and risk-to-property, based on advice provided by Assets Section Manager, Engineering Services Manager and Principal Flooding & Drainage Engineer whose expert knowledge would need to be provided in making such decisions. - 6.5 Communications and Customer Experience Section Manager is responsible for the implementation of the communications aspects of this policy, including assisting in the coordination of community engagement through the Floodplain Risk Management process. - 6.6 Facilities and Services Group Manager is responsible for the integration between Council's floodplain risk management activities and flood-related emergency management undertaken by the State Emergency Service and the Port Stephens Local Emergency Management Committee.

-of this document may not be the latest version. r; refer to Council's website www.portstephens.nsw.gov.au
+WARNING: This is a controlled document.
+Hardcopies of this document may not be the latest version.
+Refore using this document, check it is the latest version, refer to Council's website www.portstanchens.nsw.gov